 Participation (100 points): You will need to demonstrate consistent engagement in the field course.
-Field students will need to be in regular communication with virtual students and vice versa.
-But participation is not defined by a rigid set of rules.
-Full participation will look different depending on your access needs, and if you are participating virtually or onsite.
-For many students, timely and consistent attendance for all activities and regular communication with the other cohort is the most straightforward way to demonstrate participation.
-For those that can't regularly participate in events in real time, please work with the faculty to develop alternate plans to stay engaged.
+Participation is not defined by a rigid set of rules.
+Full participation will look different depending on your access needs, and if you are participating virtually or on-site.
+For many students, timely and consistent attendance for all activities and regular communication is the most straightforward way to demonstrate participation.
+For those that can't consistently participate in events in real time, please work with the faculty to develop alternate plans to stay engaged.
 Together we can work out what full participation looks like for you.
 The Participation grade also reflects your demonstration of a collegial, collaborative approach to your interactions with others.

-Participation point assessment: Everyone starts with full credit (100 points).
+- Participation point assessment: Everyone starts with full credit (100 points).
 If you are regularly showing up and participating and not being a jerk to people, these points are easy to maintain.
-You can lose points for violating the Code of Conduct, frequent unexplained absences, or being consistently late to meetings and rendezvous points, or rarely/never engaging with cross-cohort communication in the field.
-This grade will be assigned at the end of the field course, but we will check in with you if you are at risk of losing points during the course so you can address the issue before points are deducted.
+You can lose points for violating the Code of Conduct (see next bullet point), frequent unexplained absences, being consistently late to meetings and rendezvous points, or rarely/never engaging with cross-cohort communication in the field when we split up.
+This grade will be assigned at the end of the field course, but we will check in with you if you are at risk of losing points during the course so you can address the issue before points are deducted. - Ocde of Conduct: The first assigned activity in the course is for you to read, annotate and/or make suggestions for the Collaborative Code of Conduct.
+It is important that you all have a voice in crafting the guiding document for behavior in the class!
+We will take everyone's suggestions under consideration, post a final draft, and everyone will sign their willingness to abide by those community guidelines.